HealthCatalyst/healthcareai-py/docs/training.md

 - This class lets you train and compare machine learning models on diverse datasets.
+- You can do **classification**
+    + Binary classification: For example, predicting a binary outcome like Sepsis Y/N
+    + Multi-lablel or multi-class classification.
+        * For example: predict a service line or diagnosis code
-- You can do both **classification** (for example, predicting Y/N) as well as **regression** (for example, predicting a numeric value).
+- You can do **regression**
+    + For example, predicting a numeric value like length of stay.

 ## Am I ready for model creation?

 To build a model, please follow these guidelines for setting up your training data:

-- Don't use `0` or `1` for the dependent variable when doing binary classification.
-Use `Y`/`N` instead.
-The `IIF` function in T-SQL is an easy way to convert your target variables.
-- Don't pull in test data in this step.
-In other words, we just pull in those rows where the target (predicted column) has a value already.
+- The data you select for training your model needs to have values in the predicted column.
+These are often referred to as **labels** or **labeled data**.
 - Feature engineering is always a good idea.
 There are a few notes in the [hints](hints.md) document.
 Check out our [blog](http://healthcare.ai/blog) for ideas.

 ## Step 1: Load training data